Understanding API Sales

 Key Business Outcomes

-The implementation of API Sales between Oz Lotteries and a PBJ instance will result in the following outcomes:
+The implementation of API Sales between Oz Lotteries and a instance will result in the following outcomes:

 • The use of flat files will no longer be needed.

-• The customer details are passed from OzLotteries to the accompanying PBJ and will appear in both PBJ Admin customer searches.
+• Certain customer details are passed from OzLotteries to the accompanying JLP and will appear in bothJLP Admin customer searches.

 • These customers will be marked as OzLotteries customers.